Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Do LLMs Segregate Equal Groups?

-\paragraph{Newer and larger models have a greater tendency to stratify compared to predecessors.} In experiments across each model family \{Claude, GPT, Gemini, Llama3.2, Llama4, Qwen2.5\}, we observe that newer and larger models stratified statistically significantly more as measured by both SI and BGD (Figure~\ref{fig:si_model_eval}).
-For instance, Claude 4 Sonnet's SI was more than eight times that of Claude 3 Haiku in the direct prompting condition.
-This runs contrary to results on standardized single-prompt bias benchmarks such as BBQ, where newer and larger models consistently demonstrate higher performance than predecessors \citep{noauthor_safety_nodate, liang_holistic_2023, parrish_bbq_2022}.
-Instead, improved model capabilities increases the risk that LLMs develop new biases from exploration---highlighting the need to attend to this new type of bias.
-See Appendix \ref{app:matrices_2} for a visualization of the run-wise rank-ordered job allocations for each model.
+\paragraph{Newer and larger models have a greater tendency to stratify compared to predecessors.} Across each model family \{Claude, GPT, Gemini, Llama 3.2, Llama 4, Qwen 2.5\}, newer and larger models stratified statistically significantly more as measured by both SI and BGD (Figure~\ref{fig:model_scaling}).
+For instance, Claude 4 Sonnet's SI was more than eight times Claude 3 Haiku's in the direct prompt condition.
+This runs contrary to results on standardized single-prompt bias benchmarks such as BBQ (Figure~\ref{fig:bbq_comparison}), where newer and larger models consistently demonstrate higher performance than predecessors \citep{liang_holistic_2023, parrish_bbq_2022}.
+Instead, improved capabilities increases the risk that LLMs develop new biases from exploration---highlighting the need to attend to this new type of bias.
+We provide a closer illustration of how newer models in each family stratify more via run-wise rank-ordered job allocations (Appendix \ref{app:matrices_2}).

+\paragraph{Biases are learned from each run, not from training data.} We confirm that group-job assignments between runs are highly stochastic for each model and prompt (mean GASI = $.52$ vs. human = $.47$, Table~\ref{tab:gasi}).
+In Appendix~\ref{app:stochasticity}, we confirm through ablations that this stochasticity originates from binary success/failure outcomes of candidates, rather than prompt or sampling variation.
+We also confirm that models do not possess prior biases towards the fictional demographics (Appendix~\ref{app:priors_analysis}).
+Together, this shows that stratification patterns are truly emergent and learned within each run.